Software Testing for Extended Reality Applications: A Systematic Mapping Study: Discussion

 Cybersickness is the most common usability issue in XR apps, with several studies proposing software-centric techniques for automated detection, as detailed in \S\ref{sec:results:test_concern}.
 Additionally, many user-centric studies explore the nature of cybersickness (\S\ref{sec:related:usability}), providing a foundation for developing software-centric detection methods.

 Beyond cybersickness, we identified usability-focused user studies during the study selection process that could inform automated testing techniques from a software-centric perspective.
-For example, \citet{KIA2023104107} highlighted factors affecting users' muscular loads during interactions with AR apps, such as interaction error rates and target size.
+For example, \citet{KIA2023104107} highlighted factors affecting users' muscular loads during AR app interactions, such as interaction error rates and target size.
 These factors could be formalised into software models to automate the detection of similar usability issues, addressing a broader range of challenges in XR app usability.

+To bridge the gap between software- and user-centric approaches, we recommend integrating findings from user studies into automated testing frameworks.
+This integration would enable the detection of common usability issues without requiring human evaluation, making usability testing more scalable and consistent across XR apps.